marinbilba/IGift/README.md

 ## MoSCoW Requirements:

 **M**
-As a user, I want to be able to log in using a registration system or with my facebook/google account
+As a user, I want to be able to log in using a registration system or with my facebook/google account - DONE
-As a user, I want to be able to restore my password in case I forgot it
+As a user, I want to be able to restore my password in case I forgot it - DONE
-As a user, I want to see my created wishes list
+As a user, I want to see my created wishes list - DONE
-As a user, I want to be able to post my wishes on the app
+As a user, I want to be able to post my wishes on the app - DONE
-As a user, I want to see my wish list items
+As a user, I want to see my wish list items - DONE
-As a user, I want to join other memebers groups
+As a user, I want to join other members groups - DONE
-As a user, I want to share my wish lists to my “family members”
+As a user, I want to share my wish lists to my “family members” - DONE
-As a user, I want to see the other "familiy members" wish lists and items
+As a user, I want to see the other "family members" wish lists and items - DONE

 **S**
-As a user, I want to be able to synchronize the calendar on the app with the calendar on Facebook in order to know about upcoming birthdays and events
+As a user, I want to be able to synchronize the calendar on the app with the calendar on Facebook in order to know about upcoming birthdays and events - NOT IMPL
-As a user, I want to be able to add events(e.g birthdays, holidays) to my calendar
+As a user, I want to be able to add events(e.g birthdays, holidays) to my calendar - DONE
-As a user, I want to be notified before the events start date
+As a user, I want to choose wether I should be or not notified before the events start date/time - DONE

 **C**
-As a user, I want to see the upcoming holidays and gift suggestions for my friends
+As a user, I want to see the upcoming holidays and gift suggestions for my friends - NOT IMPL

 **W**
-As a user, I want to receive suggestions of gifts that are similar to what my friends wished
+As a user, I want to receive suggestions of gifts that are similar to what my friends wished - NOT IMPL